Schedule and Room Assignments

 Open Spots: 1

 Students will become immersed in the imaginary worlds they construct in this unique course that encompasses elements of fiction writing, sociology, and anthropology.
 Worldbuilding is the foundation of speculative fiction, such as sci-fi and fantasy, role-playing games, videos, comics, and other visual media.
 Countless examples of Worldbuilding exist in the movies and books we consume every day such as Tolkien's Middle Earth, the many elaborate settlements of the Star Wars franchise, and the popular RPG, Dungeons and Dragons.
 In this course, students will develop a fictional locale.
 Will it be a small village in a known place, a new planet, or an original universe?
 Students will be guided through an interactive, iterative process of "top-down" design of their unique world, determining broad characteristics first then then elaborating with increasing detail.
 Builders will make coherent and integrated decisions on geography, climate, ecology, flora, fauna, inhabitants, races, history, social customs, language, religion, origin story, powers/magic, legal system, currency, and technology.
 The class will read excerpts and watch clips of well-known fictional works which will provide strong examples of each of the elements.
-Second semester, the class will create science fiction-inspired worlds.
+First semester, the class will create Mythological worlds which depict imaginary civilizations that exist in magical realms such Thor and Ragnarok's Valhalla, Game of Throne's Seven Kingdoms, or Percy Jackson's intertwined Olympus and New York City, for example.
 Students, along with their instructor, will develop an in-class world as an example.
-Students will use the lessons and exercises reviewed in class to further develop their individual world project.
+They will use the lessons and exercises reviewed in class to further develop their individual world project.
 Students will be expected to keep a notebook of decisions and details as they progress through designing the elements of their world.
 Students will have the option to purchase a discounted student subscription to World Anvil, a web-based subscription service which allows students to create maps, timelines, and other tools to organize their made-up world.
 Each student will be expected to make a PowerPoint presentation at the end of the semester which addresses each of the built-world elements.
-Note: This is a 15-week class that will not meet on 3/21/2025.
-Topics in this Series: Fantasy (Semester 1), Science Fiction (Semester 2).
-Students continuing from first semester receive priority pre-registration for second semester.
-Prerequisites: Reading/writing at grade level.
-Workload: Students should expect to spend 2 hours per week outside of class.
-Assignments: Will be posted in a Google Classroom.
-Assessments: The instructor will assign points for a final semester presentation and completed "Creative Sparks" which are written responses to weekly prompts.
-Parents may use the student's earned points versus total possible points to calculate a grade for the class.
+Topics in this Series: Mythological Worlds (Semester 1), Post Apocalyptic Worlds (Semester 2).
+Students continuing from first semester will receive priority pre-registration for second semester.
+Prerequisites: None Workload: Students should expect to spend 2 hours per week outside of class.
+Assignments: Will be posted in a Google Classroom and consist of weekly responses to prompts Assessments: The instructor will assign points for a final semester presentation and completed "Creative Sparks" which are written responses to weekly prompts.
+Parents may use the student's earned points versus total possible points to calculate a grade for the purposes of a homeschool transcript.
 Textbook/Materials: Students have the option of purchasing a discounted subscription to World Anvil (worldanvil.com) for approximately $35.00.
-Lab/Supply Fee: Included Credit: Homeschool families may wish to count this course as a component (partial) credit in language arts (creative writing) for purposes of a high school transcript.
+Lab/Supply Fee: Included Credit: Homeschool families may wish to count this course as a component (partial) credit in language arts for purposes of a high school transcript.

 10:00 am-10:55 am